instill-ai/deprecated-core/README.md

 > [!IMPORTANT]
 > This repository has been deprecated and is only intended for launching Instill Core projects up to version `v0.12.0-beta`.
-Check the latest Instill Core project in the [instill-ai/core](https://github.com/instill-ai/core).
+Please note that `make latest` will fail, but `make all` will still function.
+For archival purposes, please use released versions to run `make all`.
+Check the latest Instill Core project in the [instill-ai/core](https://github.com/instill-ai/core) repository.

 # Instill Core (Deprecated)